The Definitive Guide to Prepositions of Place in Spanish 📍

 Have you ever noticed that when you explain where something is, if something is close to something else, or far away from something else, or where you are heading to, you’re using a lot of different prepositions?

-They’re called prepositions of place, and of course they exist in Spanish as well!
+They’re called prepositions of location in Spanish

 These prepositions might seem very confusing for you as a student of Spanish because there are a lot of different ones, but fear not!
 In this article you will learn all about prepositions of place.
 More specifically, you will learn how to use them and how to learn them in phrases so you always get them right when speaking Spanish.

-Most common prepositions of place
+1. Most common prepositions of location in Spanish

 Let’s keep things simple: prepositions don’t come from Mars.
 They’re just words and phrases that give us specific information.
 For now, we’ll focus on those that relate to place and movement, also called locative prepositions.

 Prepositions also exist in English and you use them sin darte cuenta (without even noticing).
-If you learn the chunks I’ll provide you with in this video by heart, Spanish prepositions will roll off your tongue like they do in English!
+If you learn the chunks I’ll provide you with in this lesson by heart, Spanish prepositions will roll off your tongue like they do in English!

 Chunks, as we call them at Spring Spanish, are fixed language structures that never, ever change.
 Therefore, it’s easy to learn them without having to worry too much about grammar rules.